OTRF/Blog-Website/docs/_posts/2021-06-22-ossem_generation_xpath_queries.md

 ![](assets/images/blog/ossem_creating_xpath_queries/2021-06-22_09_validating_creation_xml_files.png)

-- Read the content of the XML file validate it was created correctly.
-Let's use the `windows registry` data source as an example (Remember that, in case the name of the data source contains a blank space within the name, replace it with a `-` character.
+- Read the content of the XML file to validate its syntax (initial validation).
+Let's use the `windows registry` data source as an example (Remember that, in case the name of the data source contained a blank space within its name, the code replaces the blank space with a `-` character.
 For example: user account --> user-account).

 ```PowerShell
 get-content .\windows-registry.xml